paven/git-training/git2/excercises.md

 ```bash
 git init
 ```
-add everythng in the .git folder to git.
+add everything in the .git folder to git.
 ```bash
 git add .
 git commit -m "new repository"